compayser/cogmapoptimizer/examples/Example1/Example1_en.md

 ### 1.2 Initial cognitive map

 The initial example is taken from the work of 2022 in order to confirm the results obtained in the current year.
-A field of size 4x4 (Fig. 1) is described by vertices K1óK16 evenly distributed on the plane.
+A field of size 4x4 (Fig. 1) is described by vertices K1‚ÄîK16 evenly distributed on the plane.
 The resource extraction point K17 (production well) is located in the geometric center of the field.
 The connections between the vertices are bidirectional and have a absolute weight of 0.1 (positive weights for points K1-K16, and opposite signs for the resource extraction point).

 ![Fig. 1](pics/xPic1.png)

 _Fig.
-1 ó Initial view of the simulated system_
+1 ‚Äî Initial view of the simulated system_

 [Initial cognitive map file](data/Example1-1Init.cmj)